Caples Lake

-Caples Lake is a reservoir that is located near Kirkwood, California along highway 88 (also called Carson pass).
-The lake was used as a halting place for wagon travelers who were trekking the historic Mormon Emigrant trail during the Gold Rush.
-The lake has been used by many different groups of people including Native Americans, 49ers, and resort owners so it is known by a few different names.
-The variant names are clear lake, summit lake, and twin lakes.
-Currently, Caples lake is a reservoir being used for water and recreation.
-Woods creek and Emigrant creek both flow into Caples lake which drains into Caples creek.
-Caples creek meets up with the South Fork of the American River.
-Caples lake is owned by the El Dorado Irrigation District (EID) who is using it as part of the hydroelectric project 184 system.
+Caples Lake is a reservoir that is located near Kirkwood, California along California State Route 88 (also known as the Carson Pass Highway).
+The lake was used as a halting place for wagon travelers who were trekking the historic Mormon Trail during the California Gold Rush.
+The lake has been used by many different groups of people including Native Americans, 49ers, and resort owners, so it has been known by different names.
+The variant names are Clear Lake, Summit Lake, and Twin Lakes.
+Currently, Caples Lake is a reservoir used for water and recreation.
+Woods Creek and Emigrant Creek both flow into Caples Lake, which drains into Caples Creek.
+Caples Creek meets up with the South Fork of the American River.
+It is operated by the El Dorado Irrigation District (EID), who is using it as part of the Hydroelectric Project 184 system.

-EL Dorado Irrigation District Management
+El Dorado Irrigation District Management

-The EID obtained the license for project 184 (the Eldorado hydroelectric project) in 2006 and it had requirements that the EID monitor flows, recreation, and environmental conditions within their system.
-The EID also manages the recreational facilities at Caples lake such as the boat launch, day use areas, and bathrooms with the help of the Eldorado National Forest as part of the license agreement.
-The project 184 system has four reservoirs including Caples lake, a diversion dam along the South Fork of the American River, and a hydropower facility located at Forbay reservoir.
-The water that gets diverted goes through the El Dorado Canal which brings water to Forbay reservoir.
+The EID obtained the license for Project 184 (the El Dorado Hydroelectric Project) in 2006, and it had requirements that the EID monitor flows, recreation, and environmental conditions within their system.
+The EID also manages the recreational facilities at Caples Lake, such as the boat launch, day use areas, and bathrooms with the help of the Eldorado National Forest as part of the license agreement.
+The Project 184 system has four reservoirs, including Caples Lake, a diversion dam along the South Fork of the American River, and a hydropower facility located at Forbay Reservoir.
+The water that gets diverted goes through the El Dorado Canal which brings water to Forbay Reservoir.
 That water is used to generate power at the El Dorado Powerhouse for Pacific Gas and Electric (PG&E) and provides some consumptive water for the El Dorado Irrigation District.